 Sophia values a warm and fun learning environment that emphasizes the precision of physical control yet also brings out the inner creativity and artistry of each individual.
 She is grateful to be joining with Windfall to offer quality training to all those who love dance.

-Molly Weiler is pleased to continue her involvement with Windfall School of Dance.
+Molly Weiler (she/her) is pleased to continue her involvement with Windfall School of Dance.
 She recently moved from Indianapolis, IN where she lived and taught preschool for ten years.
 Her time in Indianapolis included teaching creative movement classes and working with NoExit Performance as a performer and as a board member.
 Most recently, she worked at the Children’s Museum of Indianapolis as an Early Childhood Educator, where she was able to explore play based instruction, develop leadership skills and incorporate the arts into her curriculum regularly.
 She attended Indiana University Fort Wayne and studied Early and Middle Childhood Education with a Minor in Dance.
 She is passionate about building and maintaining positive relationships with her students, creating an environment that is supportive and safe, and she wants to inspire her students to explore their creative potential, both in the arts and as humans in the world.